isc-projects/bind9/doc/arm/reference.rst

 The MX RRs have an RDATA section which consists of a 16-bit number followed by a domain name.
-The address RRs use a standard IP address format to contain a 32-bit internet address.
+The address RRs use a standard IP address format to contain a 32-bit Internet address.

 The above example shows six RRs, with two RRs at each of three domain names.

-Similarly we might see:
+Here's another possible example:

  +----------------------+---------------+-------------------------------+
  | ``XX.LCS.MIT.EDU.``  | ``IN A``      | ``10.0.0.44``                 |